secures92/linxdot-rest-api/README.md

 This repository acts as unofficial documentation of the Linxdot REST API.

 ## Webinterface
 These findings were discovered in the javascript code of the current web interface of a Linxdot miner.
 The webinterface can be accessed by navigating to ```https://<your-linxdot-ip>```.
 However this interface communicates with the miner using REST.

-#### Acessing miner data
-Until now two data access url could be discovered.
-This information can be accessed without authentication.
+To access data no authentication is needed.

 ## Helium Node Summary
 The helium node summary contains a lot of information about the node status.
 It can be accessed via
 ```